WTAM: "A Modell Miracle"

 Gannett sold off both WWWE and WDOK to Lake Erie Broadcasting, controlled by then-Cleveland Browns majority owner Art Modell and minority owner Al Lerner, for $9.5 million in February 1985.
 The purchase was seen by some as a surprise: Lake Erie consistently lost money operating WJW since purchasing it from Storer Communications in 1977, and was under financial pressure to sell WJW when that station's format changed from MOR to talk radio in July 1982.
 WJW made a winning bid for the Browns radio broadcast rights that included the team taking an ownership stake in the station, but minority owner Robert Gries sued Modell on charges of anti-competitive practices and existing flagship WHK matched WJW's bid for the 1984 season.
 Lake Erie's purchase of WWWE and WDOK came days after Lake Erie—not WJW specifically—managed to secure a long-term contract for the Browns effective with the 1985 season.
-Despite Modell's history of questionable investments and concerns he was heavily in debt, he dismissed speculation that Lake Erie didn't have the money to complete the deal, claiming "our collective net worth far exceeds the price of these stations."
+Despite Modell's history of questionable investments and concerns he was heavily in debt, he dismissed speculation that Lake Erie did not have the money to complete the deal, claiming "our collective net worth far exceeds the price of these stations".

 Concurrent with the purchase and to meet regulatory approval, Lake Erie divested WJW to Booth American for $2.1 million.
 Not included in the sale was WJW's talk format, which Lake Erie opted to "move" outright to WWWE.
 Nearly all of WJW's air talent and management were reassigned to WWWE, with Pete Franklin's Sportsline as the lone program retained.
 While neither WJW or WWWE had strong ratings, WJW's talk format had been drawing more younger listeners than competitor WERE, while WWWE was now one of the lowest-rated stations outside of sports programming.
 Dismissed with the move were Ray Marshall, David "Fig" Newton, Jack Reynolds and morning sportscaster Bruce Drennan along with eight other staffers.
 Franklin repeatedly threatened to leave WWWE during the latter days of Gannett ownership, and Drennan was seen in some circles as a potential replacement to host Sportsline.